cprosche/restaurant-website/README.md

-# A Demo Restaurant Webiste
+# A Demo Restaurant Website

 An exhibit for my HTML and Sass abilities.